useraid/SmartFireSafetySystem/README.md

 # SmartFireSafetySystem
-A smart fire safety sensor that sends active and passive notifications by monitoring smoke, gas and flame sensors.
+A smart fire safety sensor that sends active and passive notifications via MQTT by monitoring smoke, gas and flame sensors.

 ## Contents
 - [Schematic](#schematic)